中文 (中国)

 What are the types of Amazon FBA fees it covers?
 Let us break it down:

-The FBA Revenue Calculator only calculates upfront costs.
+The Amazon fee calculator only calculates upfront costs.
 There are other fees that you should take note of, as mentioned above.
+The charges are applied to your Amazon account balance around mid-month.

-Don’t let these Amazon FBA fees bring you down.
+Don't let these Amazon fees bring you down.
 Here are ways to reduce your expenses:

-Are you still scratching your head wondering “How does Amazon FBA work?”, then talk with Seller Interactive today!
+Talk to us here at Seller Interactive!
 We have a team of expert Amazon consultants willing to help and guide you through the ins and outs of Amazon FBA.
 For inquiries, email [email protected].
-We’d love to hear from you!
+We'd love to hear from you!